andywag/streaming_data_loader/README.md

 2. Support for handling Streaming Interfaces
 3. Quick Startup to Avoid File Downloading and preprocessing

+## Quick Start

+1. Install Rust **curl https://sh.rustup.rs -sSf | sh**
+2. Run **python3 masking_run.py --all** from python folder

+These instructions will run BERT pretraining using the Pile dataset and will avoid all the pain associated with pretraining.

 ## Dataset support

 The data loader is general but directly supports :